sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.10.5 =
+* Added settings page on multisite to give access to self manage SendGrid plugin to each subsite = 1.10.4 =
-= 1.10.3 =
+* Set transient token for Marketing Campaign in database = 1.10.3 =
 * Add option to configure text version using setText() function from the header
 * Tested up to 4.7